 TN govt challenges HC order against closure of liquor stores

-New Delhi, May 09: The Tamil Nadu government has filed an appeal in the Supreme Court against the order of the Madras High Court which ordered closure of liquor stores in the state.
+New Delhi, May 09: The Tamil Nadu government has filed an appeal in the Supreme Court against the order of the Madras High Court which ordered the closure of liquor stores in the state.

 The HC while passing the order had advised the state to supply liquor through online sale only.